Here's A Transcript Of Trump Saying He Signed The Spending Bill He Threatened Not To Sign

 $1.1 billion for the upgrade of 85 Abrams tanks.

 $705 million for the cooperative programs that we're working with Israel and others on various missile defense systems.
 We're spending a lot of money on missile defense.
 We have a lot of offense that's been recently installed.
-We're spending tremendous of (sic) money on missile defense.
+We're spending tremendous of [sic] money on missile defense.

 You understand what that means?
 Everybody does.
 With what we have out there, missile defense is very, very important.